Should you worry about re-working your whole portfolio around the idea of choosing the best Canadian inflation stocks?

 So then, which inflation hedge stocks am I targeting?

 1) Canadian Banks.
-Canadian banks stocks are my investment safety blanket.
+Canadian bank stocks are my investment safety blanket.
 They have proven time again to be very safe, and very effective at passing costs on to an accommodating Canadian consumer base.

 It’s tough to go wrong with any of the Big Six Banks, but I concur with Dividend Stocks Rock analyst Mike Heroux in selecting RBC, National Bank, and TD as my current “best in class”.

 2) Canadian telecom stocks such as Bell and Telus.
 Safe oligopolies that can seamlessly pass along increased costs are the perfect descriptor of Canada’s telecom sector.
 Given that Rogers finally completed their acquisition of Shaw Communications this year, we’re going to see even more pricing power accumulate to the “Big 3” Canadian telecoms.